Hakea multilineata

 It has pink to red long racemes in upper leaf axils and leathery linear leaves.

 Description

 Hakea multilineata is an upright shrub that typically grows to a height of 1.5 to 6 m and does not form a lignotuber.
 Flowering occurs from June to September producing vibrant pink flowers, which are known for attracting local birds.
-This flora is also evergreen, retaining its leaves all year round providing an excellent addition to backyards and gardens.
+This plant is also evergreen, retaining its leaves all year round providing an excellent addition to backyards and gardens.
 The mid-green leaves are flat, broad and linear, 10-20 cm long to 1.5 cm wide with visible longitudinal veins ending in a rounded tip.
 The smooth fruit are ovoid in shape tapering to a small beak.
 They may be found in clusters or spaced along the branchlets.

 Hakea multilineata is tolerant of medium frosts and grows best in an open sunny position that is very well drained.

 Taxonomy and naming

 The species was first formally described by Swiss botanist Carl Meisner in 1848 and the description was published in Plantae Preissianae.
 Its name is said to be derived from the Latin multus - "many", and linea - "fine, parallel lines", referring to the veins in the leaf.
 The classical Latin linea is not a plural, but a singular, meaning "line".